 Before the internet, your company’s reputation was separate from your personal life.
 If you worked for a solid company, their name would be your brand as you moved up in your career.
 Things work a little differently now.
 We are living in a constantly connected world, and the company’s reputation doesn’t necessarily reflect on you, for better or for worse.

 Personal branding is a cumulative impression based on everything that can be found about you in the digital world.
 It could be customer reviews, written about you or by you, social media profiles, or even a lack of data.
 When potential clients and employers seek you out, they want to get a clear idea of your professional reputation.

 Remember that scathing review of the Denny’s down the street that you posted on Yelp?
-You might want to take that down… or at least remove some of the choice language.
-When you are intentional about what you put out into the world, your personal brand will be more reputable.
+You might want to take that down… or at least remove some of the chosen language.
+When you are intentional about what you put out into the world, your brand will be more reputable.

 I said earlier that “communication skills” was an outdated phrase, but that doesn’t mean that communication isn’t important.
 Digital communication is just a different animal than you’re familiar with, it can be hard to know all the ins and outs.
 How many times have you seen CEOs and politicians get in trouble for an offhand tweet?